 “In 2021, the sales channels that have experienced the greatest growth in the Spanish market have been the wine clubs and specialized stores and the Horeca channel, with a 155% and 124% increase, respectively,” says José Masaveu.
 And he adds that “ we are fully focused on continuing to improve the excellence and oenological quality of our five wineries, creating wines under a philosophy of craftsmanship that incorporates several basic ingredients: excellent terroir, our own vineyard, a commitment to organic farming and a team of first level ”, he points out.
 During 2021 the company has increased visits to wine websites and stores by 35%, ‘fruit of the effort in the digital channel made in the last three years’, points out Masaveu, although the ‘distribution channel continues to account for the highest percentage of sales, with 52% of the total in Spain ‘, nuance

 The group’s wineries with the highest turnover are Murua (DOCa.
 Rioja) and Fillaboa (DO.
-Rías Baixas) with 33 and 31% respectively, but the ones that obtained the highest percentage of growth in 2021 compared to the previous one were Leda (Vino de Tierra de Castilla y León) and Pagos de Araiz (DO.
+Rías Baixas) with 33% and 31% respectively, but the ones with the highest percentage growth in 2021 compared to the previous year were Leda ( Wine of the Land of Castilla y León) and Pagos de Araiz (DO.
 Navarra), with 71% and 66%, respectively.

 A benchmark in the sector with five wineries